tldr-pages/tldr/pages/common/steam.md

 `steam`

-- Launch Steam client with a debug console tab included in-app:
+- Launch Steam with a debug console tab included in-app:

 `steam -console`

-- Log into Steam client with specified credentials:
+- Log into Steam with the specified credentials:

 `steam -login {{username}} {{password}}`